TypeCarst/Garden_Gnome-Binding_of_Isaac_Rebirth-Mod/README.md

 # Garden Gnome
 The "Garden Gnome" is a Mod for the game "The Binding Of Isaac: Rebirth".

 Some parts are provided by the developers of the game (Nicalis), like the graphics for the shopkeepers.
-Those graphics and animations are free usable and editable.
+Those graphics and animations are freely usable and editable.
 All the other graphics are done by me as well as the code in main.lua.